Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Relative Standard Error (RSE)

 Relative Standard Error, (RSE) is a measure of the statistical stability of an estimate.
 It is calculated as the ratio of the standard error to the point estimate (e.g. rate, average), and is often expressed as a percentage.
 An estimate with an RSE greater than 0.30 (30%) is generally considered unstable, and an estimate with an RSE greater than 0.50 should not be used to infer population risk.
-The Relative Standard Error is also known as the Coefficient of Variation. [more on reliability...]
+The Relative Standard Error is also known as the Coefficient of Variation. [visit the HELP page on reliability...]

 Reliability

 Reliability is a property of a measurement that refers to its stability, or the degree to which measurements of identical phenomena yield identical results.
 In public health, we often use measures such as death rates or birth outcomes to indicate the true underlying risk of illness or disability in a population.
 Often such measures, when observed in small populations, are said to yield "unreliable results" because the observations tend to very considerably over repeated observations, such as from year to year.
-That fluctuation makes them an unreliable measure, and a poor indication of the true underlying population risk. [more on reliability...]
+That fluctuation makes them an unreliable measure, and a poor indication of the true underlying population risk. [visit the HELP page on reliability...]

 Resident Events